justcode740/numerical-compute/README.md

 # Numerical Linear Algebra in Halo2

-the goal is to implement proof system based on halo2 to verify linear algebra operations like svd, qr, eigen decomposition.
+the initial code is forked/copied from https://github.com/axiom-crypto/halo2-scaffold.
+Follow readme there to run proofs.
+The goal of the repo is to implement proof system based on halo2-lib to verify linear algebra operations like svd, qr, eigen decomposition, and build algorithms based on eigenvectors like eigentrust.

 ### setup